15 Best Running Trails In Colorado Springs You Can Visit Today

 6. Ute Valley Park Loop Trail

-For a trail to visit between April and October time, the loop trail at Ute Valley Park is definitely one to see if you want to witness some of the best scenery that Colorado has to offer.
+The loop trail at Ute Valley Park near Colorado Springs is definitely one to see if you want to witness some of Colorado’s best scenery.
+The best time to visit is from April to October.

-This loop is 6.0km long, with an elevation gain of 127 meters, and has an average completion time of 1 hour 30 minutes, so it’ll definitely prove more of a challenge than some of the previous instalments on this list.
+This loop is 6.0 km long, with an elevation gain of 127 meters and an average completion time of 1 hour 30 minutes, so it’ll prove more of a challenge than some of the previous routes on this list.

 7. Susan G. Bretag Trail, And Palmer Trail Loop

-It still provides an enjoyable experience for all of those who do decide to take its path, especially if you’re looking for a less-crowded view of some of the amazing rock formations!
+This running trail near Colorado Springs provides an enjoyable experience especially if you’re looking for a less-crowded view of some of the amazing rock formations!

 You might encounter some people on horseback, so just be prepared to share the trails and you should be fine.